Kinichi Hagimoto: Before Konto 55-go

-Konto 55-gō
+Konto 55-go

-He formed the "Konto 55-gō" ("Skit #55") duo after an invitation from Jirō Sakagami in 1966, originally for a one-act contract (according to them, they had become a regular act without realizing it after renewing several times).
+He formed the "Konto 55-go" ("Skit #55") duo after an invitation from Jiro Sakagami in 1966, originally for a one-act contract (according to them, they had become a regular act without realizing it after renewing several times).

-They became a sensation appearing on the live program Ohiru no goruden shō with Takehiko Maeda on Fuji Television (1968–71).
+They became a sensation appearing on the live program Ohiru no goruden sho with Takehiko Maeda on Fuji Television (1968–71).

-After this, they dominated television with programs such as Konto 55-gō no Sekai Wa Warau (Fuji TV), Konto 55-gō no Urabangumi wo Buttobase! and Konto 55-gō no Nande Sou Naru No?
-(NTV), Chīmu 55-gō and Minna-de deyō!
-55-gō ketteiban (TBS), Whoa!
-Konto 55-gō!! and Konto 55-gō!!
+After this, they dominated television with programs such as Konto 55-go no Sekai Wa Warau (Fuji TV), Konto 55-go no Urabangumi wo Buttobase! and Konto 55-go no Nande Sou Naru No?
+(NTV), Chimu 55-go and Minna de Deyou 55-go Ketteiban!
+(TBS), Whoa!
+Konto 55-go!! and Konto 55-go!!
 Waratte tamaru ka!?
 (NET TV, now Asahi TV).
 They continued performing as a duo after that, but gradually started a solo career as well starting in 1975 as the star of the hit show Pittashi Kan-Kan (TBS) hosted by Hiroshi Kume.

-Shichōritsu 100% Otoko (100% viewer rating man)
+Shichoritsu 100% Otoko (100% viewer rating man)

 He appeared solo from 1972 on the Nippon Broadcasting radio program Kinchan No Don To Itte Miyō!!.
 The program based mostly on letters from listeners rose in popularity and debuted on television in 1975 on a Saturday night slot on Fuji Television.
-At the same time he was hosting Ōru sutā kazoku taikou utagassen ("all-star family singing battle") (1972–1986, Hagimoto until June 1984) on the same network and Sutā Tanjō! ("birth of a star") (Nippon Television), where he developed a style of interacting with the family of guests and amateur extras.
+At the same time he was hosting Oru suta kazoku taikou utagassen ("all-star family singing battle") (1972–1986, Hagimoto until June 1984) on the same network and Suta Tanjo! ("birth of a star") (Nippon Television), where he developed a style of interacting with the family of guests and amateur extras.
 This was expanded in shows such as Kin Don! which featured a cast of primarily amateurs called the Kin Don Gekidan, and in features interacting with passersby while walking down streets on location, and mastered to perfection in later shows.

 When given proposals for new shows, he often responded, "I can't emcee, so I want you to hire a girl who can emcee properly."
 It is said that this was the beginning of the "assistant" role in shows.

 Later in 1981 his series Kin Don!
-Yoi Ko Warui Ko Futsū no Ko (Fuji Television) began on Mondays at 9:00 pm.
+Yoi Ko Warui Ko Futsu no Ko (Fuji Television) began on Mondays at 9:00 pm.
 After continued high ratings in his next shows Kinchan No Doko Made Yaru No!?
-(Kin doko) on Asahi in 1976 and "Kinchan no Shūkan Kin-yōbi" (TBS) in 1982, he picked up the nickname "100% Otoko", reflecting the sum of the ratings for the three shows.
+(Kin doko) on Asahi in 1976 and "Kinchan no Shukan Kin-yobi" (TBS) in 1982, he picked up the nickname "100% Otoko", reflecting the sum of the ratings for the three shows.
 The many celebrities whose careers were born on these shows became known as the "Kinchan Family".